cardano-scaling/hydra/docs/docs/configuration.md

 Contestation period is used in:

-- Constructing the upper validity bound for `Close` and `Contest` transactions,
+- Constructing the upper validity bound for `Close` and `Contest` transactions
-- Computing the contestation deadline, which defines the lower validity bound for `FanOut` transaction.
+- Computing the contestation deadline, which defines the lower validity bound for the `FanOut` transaction.

 The default contestation period is _60 seconds_, but it should be tailored to the network conditions, as different networks have varying slot lengths and block production rates.